ConfusedTomatoDev/Miscellaneous/README.md

-# Welcome to my code pile!
+# Welcome to my miscellaneous code pile!

 This is where the little random code snippets end up.